 About The Best Creamy Sheet Pan Eggs:

 Sheet pan eggs are drop-dead simple and will be on your table in about 20 minutes.
-There are three things kinda fussy things that give these sheet pan eggs and edge in texture (even if they aren’t exactly “lookers”) over most sheet pan eggs.
+There are four things, a couple of them a little fussy, but still really doable, even on a busy morning that gives these sheet pan eggs an edge in texture (even if they aren’t exactly “lookers”) over most sheet pan eggs.

 You can fool around with the recipe, but your results might be just a bit off.
 Maybe they’ll be the Second Best Creamy Sheet Pan Eggs so I’ll leave it up to you whether you want to follow the recipe exactly or cheat a bit.